 Application/cleaning: The urethral pessary is labelled as a therapeutic product and may only be used by a single patient.
 Cleaning takes place during the change in the doctor's surgery and at home when the patient removes the pessary in the evening and reinserts it in the morning.
 The pessary is cleaned under running water without the addition of disinfectant until no mucus or material particles (dirt) are visible.
 If particles remain on the pessary under running water, a soft brush (e.g. a toothbrush) can be used.
 The devices should be stored hygienically in a clean container if possible.
 We recommend (and offer) to use a clean box to store the device overnight.
 In case our adjustment rings are used to choose the right size, providers should consider our evaluation for cleaning and sterilisation.
-To adapt the right model of urogynaecological devices in outpatient units we offer sets (only for adaption), which have been evaluated for disinfection with PERFEKTAN®ACTIVE by Dr.Schumacher GmbH, allowing that size and/ models can already be adapted individually before use.
+Our class Ila products such as urogynecological devices may also be used to choose the right model because they have been evaluated for cleaning and disinfection and for compatibility with PERFEKTAN ®ACTIVE by Dr. Schumacher GmbH.
+This means that the size and/or the model can already be adapted in outpatient clinics.